Choens/blood-sugars/_posts/2015-07-29-Get-CGM-Data.md

 This post is a documented code example to help myself and others use Mongo and R for analytics.
 My objectives for this post include:

-1. Import Nightscout data (JSON) and turn it into a R data frame.
+1. Import Nightscout data (JSON) to an R data frame.
 2. Briefly examine / QA the Nightscout data.
 3. Export the Nightscout data as a CSV file.